 While it will vary from business to business, onboarding is usually a long process that goes beyond the initial few meetings.
 Until you’re confident your customers are fully adjusted, do regular check-ins to make sure everything is going smoothly.
 They will appreciate feeling supported.

 What is the best way to onboard clients?

 Here are five helpful pillars you should have in mind to optimize your onboarding process.

-2 - Personalize: Take the time to understand each client’s goals, challenges, and requirements, and tailor each onboarding experience to their specific situation and preferences.
-It’s a tiny step for you, but will drastically level up their onboarding experience.
+2 - Personalize: Take the time to understand each client's goals, challenges, and requirements, and tailor each onboarding experience to their specific situation and preferences.
+It’s a tiny step for you, but will drastically level up their client experience.

 3 - Be clear: Communicate the steps in the process and the timelines very clearly, so your customers know what to anticipate.
 Transparency encourages safety and trust.